April 2026

 batch 90 (+83%)

-Entropy goes the way the textbook predicts.
-Length spread does not.
-Panel becomes more confident per token while producing increasingly varied trajectory lengths on the same problem.
+Entropy follows the textbook prediction.
+Length spread moves the other way.
+Panel becomes more confident per token while producing more varied trajectory lengths on the same problem.
 The signature reads as the three personas keeping their distinct verbosities even as each persona's per-token distribution sharpens.

 Length CV is a cheap proxy, not a semantic one.
-The full mpnet-cosine measurement on a post-RL checkpoint, the same pipeline that produced the +78% / +76% numbers above, is not in this run.
-It is in the open list at the bottom of the post.
-The directional read here is consistent with the diversity story; the strong claim waits for the strong measurement.
+I did not run the full mpnet-cosine measurement on a post-RL checkpoint, the same pipeline that produced the +78% / +76% numbers above.
+That measurement is in the open list at the bottom of the post.
+The directional read here fits the diversity story; the strong claim waits for the strong measurement.

 Honest scope